The Free Methodist Church in

 FMWM IN ASIA

-- Pray the Gethsemane Leadership Training (GLT) modules will be developed, funded and produced in multiple languages.
+- Pray the Gethsemane Leadership Training (GLT) video modules will be developed, funded and produced in multiple languages.
 Pray these will be effective in leadership formation.

 After serving eight years as Bishop of the Philippines, in January 2023, Alan and Ammabellee Bacus joined the FMWM-Asia missionary team as international missionaries.
 They will assist the Asia team in prayerfully exploring opportunities to launch house churches in targeted gateway cities across Asia while also working toward expanding campus outreach to young adults, a successful strategy launched during Alan’s term as bishop of the Philippines.
 FMWM-Asia anticipates Alan and Ammabellee’s spiritual influence will enhance the area-wide vision of influencing one million Asians toward Jesus.